yasirali0/fast_correlation_attack_on_tor/README.md

-# GPU-Accelerated Deep Learning-based Correlation Attack on Tor Networks
+# GPU-Accelerated Deep Learning-Based Correlation Attack on Tor Networks

-This repository contains the modified version of [DeepCoFFEA Attack](https://github.com/traffic-analysis/deepcoffea.git).
-Modifications include reduction in correlation time and reduction in memory consumption at training time.
+This is the official implementation of the paper [GPU-Accelerated Deep Learning-Based Correlation Attack on Tor Networks](https://doi.org/10.1109/ACCESS.2023.3330208)

 ## Abstract
 ```